 Protect At-Home Smart Devices

 Another line of defense for protecting household devices is to keep all the system software up-to-date.
-This includes any network security software, operating system updates, or web browser and application updates.
-Keeping all the devices updated means that the latest security measures available are intact to combat cybercriminals, and patch known vulnerabilities.
+This includes any network security software, operating system updates, and browser updates.
+Keeping all the devices updated means that the latest security measures are available to combat cybercriminals, and patch known vulnerabilities.

 Conduct Good Cyber Habits On The Job